 Tracking data is important, especially from the start.
 I decided to use Enhanced eCommerce Tracking by Google Analytics.

-Every event is tracked by Google Tag Manager who passes the data onto Google Analytics.
+Every event is tracked by Google Tag Manager who passes the data to Google Analytics.

 I recommend learning the basics of Google Tag Manager and Analytics.